 Last Nail Polish

 Gloria placed the polish on the table and asked Mom which she liked best.
-I can see Mom’s finger point out the mauve.
-She stretched out her hand on the table for Gloria to get to work.
+Her finger point to the mauve.
+She stretched out her hand on the table for my sister to work on.
 Gloria and I talked while the polishing was underway.

 Mom readied her other hand, patiently spreading the first one to dry.

 Tennies with pink laces.
 Mauve fingernails.
 What small gifts, but what lovely ways to bless our mother.

 I come from a motherline of greeting card senders.
 (I still have ones sent long ago to Mom, her mother, and even her grandmother.)
 When Mom could no longer shop for her own cards, Gloria would address the envelope and have Mom sign the card.

 Even while she was in the nursing home, Mom signed a card that November for my husband for Veterans Day.

 Mom lived at the Stuart Care Center just six weeks and two days, her last day there wasn’t long after we lost our Aunt Betty.

 Not until later did we realize that Mom’s very last signature was the one on Guy’s Veterans Day card.